 Submuscular Placement

-• Advantages: Easy dissection.
-Using very gentle techniques of dissection, there is no more discomfort than with a subglandular pocket.
-Note that the muscle does not completely cover the implant, which is covered only by the breast in the lower, lateral quadrant.
 For those with a type II sagging breast (mild to moderate), a dual plane II or III approach will correct the bottoming out (see below case example showing the power of the dual plane technique).
 The dual plane technique involves repositioning the lower portion of the pectoralis muscle upward (see diagram below) so as to allow the implant to better fill out the lower portion of the breast and allow the nipple to rotate upward into a more favorable position.
 All this without any lift required!
-In my opinion, I believe that with the advent of the dual plane approach, there is absolutely no indication to ever perform a subglandular augmentation.
-With more severe sagging, a formal breast lift may still be required.
+Up until 2025, I believed that with the advent of the dual plane approach, there is absolutely no indication to ever perform a prepectoral (above the muscle) augmentation.
+With the FDA approval of the Motiva breast implant, I have now changed my opinion on this.
+It is also important to note that when there is more severe sagging, a formal breast lift may still be required.

 The difference between placing the implant above the pectoralis muscle versus below the muscle (front view):